Notting Hill Carnival: Culture of the carnival

+Artists and musicians

+Many carnival artists who created costumes and floats for bands and Samba Schools have left their mark, among them: Allyson Williams, the administrator and seamstress for the mas band Genesis, Clary Salandy of Mahogany Carnival, Carl Gabriel and Ray Mahabir.

+Aswad's performance at the 1983 Carnival was released as an album Live and Direct.

+The Carnival further diversified in 1984 with the appearance of the London School of Samba and other samba schools followed in the 1990s.

+Sound systems greatly expanded during the 1980s and 1990s, some of the biggest including Channel One, Saxon Sound, Mastermind Roadshow, RapAttack, and Good Times.

 Media coverage

 Compared to other major music and art events such as Glastonbury Festival, Notting Hill Carnival has historically struggled to gain any live coverage outside of local media.
 The majority of carnival live broadcasts have been traditionally on BBC London radio (hitting a peak of coverage in the years of 2003 and 2004), and on BBC Radio 1Xtra in more recent years.